Juan Cruz Gill

-Juan Cruz Gill (born 18 July 1983) is an Argentine professional footballer who plays for Maltese Challenge League side Marsaxlokk, where he plays as a defender.
+Juan Cruz Gill (born 18 July 1983) is an Argentine former professional footballer who played as a defender.

 Playing career

 He began as a professional footballer for Talleres de Córdoba of the Argentine Primera División during the 2004 season.
 His first match was on 20 June 2004, a 3–2 win over River Plate.
-After four seasons in the team of Córdoba, Cruz Gill moved to Chilean Primera División club Deportes Melipilla, where he had a successful spell personally, although his club was relegated to the second tier.
-In January 2009, he joined to Cypriot club Ermis Aradippou, champions of the Cypriot Second Division in the 2008-09 season.
+After four seasons in the team Córdoba, Cruz Gill moved to Chilean Primera División club Deportes Melipilla, where he had a successful spell personally .However, although his club was relegated to the second tier.
+In January 2009, he joined Cypriot club Ermis Aradippou, champions of the Cypriot Second Division in the 2008-09 season.

 In 2011, he moved to Venezuelan club Estudiantes de Mérida.
-The following year, Cruz Gill returned to Chile and joined to Primera B side Unión Temuco.
+The following year, Gill returned to Chile and joined to the Primera B side Unión Temuco.

+In the second half of 2015, Gill moved to Malta and signed with Valletta FC.

+On 28 July 2020, Gill signed with Lija Athletic.
 Gill signed for Maltese Challenge League side Marsaxlokk on 23 June 2021.

 Personal life

-Gill also obtained the Italian citizenship, due to his ancestry.
+Gill also obtained Italian citizenship, due to his ancestry.

+Coaching career

+Following his retirement, Gill started his coaching career in Malta.
+In August 2024, he returned to South America and joined the technical staff of Mariano Soso in Alianza Lima as an assistant coach.